jaaaames0/lnmbot/DEPLOYMENT.md

 winner and loss cool-offs, and optional 4h high-CHOP entry-size reduction.
 The locked rules are code defaults in [`src/lnmarkets_bot/strategy/ma_cross.py`](src/lnmarkets_bot/strategy/ma_cross.py).
-Runtime sizing and hard risk limits come from `/etc/lnmbot/env`.
+Runtime sizing and hard risk limits come from the deployment environment file.

 The bot deliberately polls rather than consumes a trading WebSocket.
 A polling failure retains the last confirmed candle and later catches up.
 Three